Meet Our Team

 Marketing & Publicity Coordinator

 Originally from Houston, Texas, Suzzanne’s work experience includes over 20 years at the Boston Museum of Science and 15 years with The Walt Disney Company.
 She worked 8 years at the Cultural Organization of Lowell (COOL) and was a founding member of Mill City Grows’ Board of Directors before joining the MCG team.
-An avid foodie, music hound, and rabid cinephile, Suzzanne co-founded The Lowell Film Collaborative with her movie-loving husband, Brett.
+An avid foodie and cinephile, Suzzanne co-founded The Lowell Film Collaborative with her movie-loving husband, Brett.
 You can reach Suzzanne at Suzz[at]millcitygrows[dot]org.

 Head of Office Operations